vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sat Jul 23 03:12:12 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Jul 24 03:17:45 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER